 Hadyn’s art practice explores relationships between past and present, the real and imaginary, history and myth.

-Many of these projects have referenced historical and narrative imagery that as he explains “attempts to define our contemporary situation within the context of art history, inheritance and society, and particularly how these factors might impact on our environmental future”.
+Many of his projects have referenced historical and narrative imagery that as he explains “attempts to define our contemporary situation within the context of art history, inheritance and society”.

 Living the creative life for over forty years he spends his time between his studio and home in Wollombi and his Sydney studio at Coburn Fine Art in Georges Heights, Mosman.
 Although having moved between these two locations for many years, the stimulation of these two very different environments has somehow worked in a way that provides constant inspiration.